dsmurrell/autobazaar/README.md

   ```
   The spin script should run for between 8 and 11 minutes and when it's done, it will print out the IP address, username and password to configure a new server connection.

 5. Set up the new server configuration.
 If you've don't have OpenBazaar you can obtain it from www.openbazaar.org.
-Once it's set up, you can add a new server configuration by navigating (top right) menu > default > + New Server and entering the IP address, username and password obtained in the previous step.
+Once OpenBazaar is installed, add a new server configuration by navigating (top right) menu > default > + New Server and entering the IP address, username and password obtained in the previous step.

+Any questions? email at `dsmurrell at gmail dot com`

 ## potential blocks